jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 Reference types can *all* be null, and it's mostly on their behalf that we're here.

-Before we launch into a solution for the null reference problem, it's worth mentioning that there's one class of reference types for which there's an easy way to avoid returning null values: `Enumerable<T>`.
-The .NET framework provides [`Enumerable.Empty`](https://msdn.microsoft.com/en-us/library/vstudio/bb341042(v=vs.100).aspx) which is both simple and an elegant solution to our problem.
-Friends don't let friends return a null `Enumerable`.
+It's worth mentioning that there's one class of reference type for which there's an easy way to avoid returning null values: `Enumerable<T>`.
+The .NET framework provides [`Enumerable.Empty`](https://msdn.microsoft.com/en-us/library/vstudio/bb341042(v=vs.100).aspx), which returns an empty list, neatly avoiding the null problem.

 ## An Introduction to the Null Object Pattern